EwenG/muance/README.md

   (h/div))
 ```

-Components are stateful.
-The value of components local state is bound to the `muance.core/*state*` var and can be accessed in the component or one of its lifecycle hooks method.

-Components takes a *key* as an optional first parameter.
+Components are called like functions and take a *key* as an optional first parameter.
 The *key* is used during [child nodes reconciliation]().

 ```
-(foo key props)
+(foo key props) ;; Calls the component foo with a key and some props
 ```

+Components are stateful.
+A Component is re-rendered when one of its props or local state changes.
+The value of components local state is bound to the `muance.core/*state*` var and can be accessed in the component body or one of its lifecycle hooks method.

+Components local state is an [atom](https://clojuredocs.org/clojure.core/atom).
+The atom is passed as a parameter to [event handlers]() and some of the component [lifecycle hooks]().
+Mutating the atom makes the component to render again.

 ## Nodes

-DOM elements and svg elements are defined as macros in the `muance.h` namespace.
-DOM node macros are passed attributes (key/value pairs) and a body:
+HTML elements and svg elements are defined as macros in the `muance.h` namespace.
+The parameters of the macros defined in the `muance.h` namespace are a variable number of key/value pairs attributes and a body:

 ```
 (h/div